slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9830-6/packetizer_raw_output.md

 Update the IANA registry in Section 6.9 to indicate that Type 3 is reserved, for example by changing its entry to 'Reserved; on reception treat as Type 0', thereby aligning the registry with the normative text in Section 3.

+**Severity:** Medium
+  *Basis:* Multiple experts noted that while the normative text clearly defines receiver behavior, the 'Unassigned' label in the registry may mislead implementers and future authors regarding the code point's intended use.

+**Confidence:** High

 ---

 ## Report 2: 9830-6-2